adrido/minetest-mapper-cpp/doc/manual.rst

     All three types of colors files (colors.txt, heightmap-nodes.txt and heightmap-colors.txt) have some syntax elements in common:

-    * Any text after the first '#' on a line are comments, and is ignored.
+    * Any text starting from the first '#' on a line is considered a comment, and is ignored.
     * Any empty lines (afer ignoring comments), or lines containing only whitespace are ignored.

     In addition, a colors file may include another colors file using ``@include`` on a line.
-Any color definitions after the inclusion point override the colors from the included file.
+Any color definitions from the included file override earlier definitions; any color definitions after the inclusion point override the colors from the included file.
 For example in the following colors.txt file:

 ::